 That includes:

-Therefore, accident defects are not covered by California lemon law.
+Therefore, accident defects are not covered by the California lemon law.

 For instance, if your brake lights continue to flicker after a rear-end crash — even though you have taken it to the dealership several times for repairs — the manufacturer will certainly cite the crash as the cause.